What is a Quartz Surface?

 The material offers a consistent appearance throughout its entire surface.
 It achieves a controlled blend of color, pattern, and texture.
 It has the consistency which is impossible to find in any granite or marble slab.
 Thus, you can expect that the sample you will receive will be the same as the one for your project.

 How Durable is a Quartz Countertop?

-Quartz addresses the limitations of natural stone countertops (e.g., the softness of marble, the porosity of granite, etc.).
-But it does not mean that quartz is a better product compared to other materials.
+The material addresses the limitations of natural stone countertops (e.g., the softness of marble, the porosity of granite, etc.).
+But it does not mean that it is a better product compared to other materials.
 Despite its many advantages, it has some drawbacks as well.

 Much like natural stone slabs, seams on quartz countertops are evident.
 Although it is not as far visible than the seams in granite or marble applications; it is not as inconspicuous as the seams in solid surfaces either.

 Moreover, prolonged exposure to heat OR any direct contact with acidic or alkaline solutions can damage its surface.
 Direct sunlight may also cause quartz to “yellow.”

 Given these pros and cons, if you have set your mind on quartz, it is essential to know that it should be correctly installed only by an experienced professional.
 After all, who would want to pay for an expensive material just to be ruined by poor craft?